-As part of our commitment to ensuring excellence in doctoral-level research, SALIS is pleased to offer a number of scholarships for full-time PhD students commencing 1st October, 2020.
-Successful candidates will receive a stipend of €16,000 per annum for up to four years; subject to satisfactory annual progression.
+As part of our commitment to ensuring ongoing excellence in doctoral-level research, SALIS is pleased to offer a number of scholarships for full-time PhD students.
+The scholarships will commence on the 1st October 2021.
+Successful candidates will receive a stipend of €16,500 per annum for up to four years, subject to satisfactory annual progression.
 Registration fees will also be paid.